szobov/ros-opentelemetry/README.md

 ## Example

-The library also provides a real world [example](https://github.com/szobov/ros-opentelemetry/tree/main/src/example), utilizing MoveIt2-based C++ RobotControl node and Python's TaskProducer.
+The library also provides a real-world [example](https://github.com/szobov/ros-opentelemetry/tree/main/src/example), utilising MoveIt2-based C++ RobotControl node and Python's TaskProducer.

 ### Just Command Runner

-This project utilizes [Just](https://github.com/casey/just), a command runner that provides a unified interface for complex development workflows.
+This project utilises [Just](https://github.com/casey/just), a command runner that provides a unified interface for complex development workflows.

 Run `just --list` to see all available commands with descriptions.